Imperial students working in the Enterprise Lab

 Below is an introduction to some of the major factors you may want to consider if you set up a business and a list of links for further sources of help.
-Please note that this information is most relevant to UK or EU undergraduate or taught postgraduate students looking to set up a business in the UK.
-If you are an International student or a postgraduate student on a research course, there is further information available below, in particular on the Tier 1 Graduate Entrepreneur visa.
+Please note that this information is most relevant to UK undergraduate or taught postgraduate students looking to set up a business in the UK.
+If you are an international student there is further information available below, in particular in reference to visa considerations.

 I have an idea - what next?